By: Nathalie Michaud

 With my therapist (He was known as the surgeon at the Center: There’s a reason for that) I took a chance and revealed this one image I had in my head that lingered since childhood.
 The image was so painful, shameful and disgusting I wasn’t even sure if it was real or just something my mind made up as a kid.
 The “surgeon” went to work.

 I took the little strength and hope I had left and described the image for the first time in my life.
 As I did, I searched his eyes for a reaction, for judgement and there was none.
 He asked “Does it feel real when you describe it?
-Do you have a feelings attached to it?”
+Do you have a feeling attached to it?”
 My answer was the most painful and heart wrenching “yes” I ever uttered in my life.

 In that moment I realized I was a “victim” of more than just that “one image” that was locked in my head.
 Learning that a victim is not weak or responsible.
 Everything came back to the surface.
-Now I knew I had suffered one trauma that changed the path of my becoming a woman and robbed me of one of the most simple things in life: relationships.
+Now I knew I had suffered one trauma that changed the path of my becoming a woman and robbed me of one of the simplest things in life: relationships.

 During one of our group morning sessions following this “discovery”, I needed to share with someone.
 My safe place was the group I was with for the past 3 weeks.
 I couldn’t keep this to myself, it was too much to handle.
-The love, acceptance, support and compassion from the group made me stronger as I reached into their energy.
+The love, acceptance, support, and compassion from the group made me stronger as I reached into their energy.
 I felt in control by sharing what I thought were my weaknesses.

-The morning of my last group therapy, for the first time I said the following: “I am a good person, I deserve and I’m allowed to be happy.”
+The morning of my last group therapy, for the first time I said the following: “I am a good person, I deserve, and I’m allowed to be happy.”
 From that point on my “24 hours” changed.
 I’m not healed, I’m healing.